miree/gvi/README.md

  - examples/vhd_v_counter: Run a Verilog implementation of a counter with a VHDL implementation of the same counter in the same testbench
  - examples/two_modules: Two Verilog modules used at the same time.
 They may have multiple clock ports.
  - examples/m-labs-lm32: Run an instance of the lm32 cpu
+ - examples/serv: Run an instance of the serv risc-v cpu